| Jeremy Irons

 profile to those people who are actually more valuable in the work they do but

 don't have the same draw."
+As for the actors views

 on the situation in Afghanistan?
 "It would seem to me that we should only have